 - Practicing yoga

-Many people around the world struggle with eating disorders every day and not everyone meets all the criteria for a DSM V eating disorder.
-If you think you have an eating disorder it is important to know that you are not alone.
+Many people around the world struggle with eating disorders and not everyone meets all the criteria for a DSM V eating disorder.
+If you think you have an eating disorder know that you are not alone.
 There are many resources available to help you on the road to recovery.

 - “Eating Disorders Victoria.”
 Eating Disorders Victoria.
 N.p., n.d.
 Web.
 06 Oct.
 2016.

 - “Overview and Statistics.”
 National Eating Disorders Association.

 - “About Anorexia: Signs, Symptoms, Causes & Articles For Treatment Help.”
 Eating Disorder Hope.

 - “NIMH » Home.”
 U.S National Library of Medicine.
 U.S. National Library of Medicine, n.d.
 Web.
 06 Oct.
 2016.

 - Hudson, Landon.
 “Warning Signs of Eating Disorders and Proven Treatments to Help”.
 University of Michigan, Health Blog.
 01 Aug.
 2018.

 - The Eating Disorder Foundation.
 “About Eating Disorders: Signs and Symptoms”.

 - “Eating Disorder Help – Resources for Anorexia, Bulimia & Binge Eating.”Eating Disorder Hope RSS.
 N.p., n.d.
 Web.
 06 Oct.
 2016.